 1. Geographical Location & Restrictions

-At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and any restrictions which are placed on them.
+At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and restrictions.
 The majority of cryptocurrency exchanges have a limited geographical scope of persons who they cater to.
-Think about it – what good does it do signing up for an exchange if you can’t even legally trade on it or access it?
+Think about it – what good does it do signing up for an exchange if you can’t legally trade on it?

 - Whether the exchange has secured the proper licensing and certifications, and

 - The country’s respective laws and regulations on blockchain and crypto.